survivejs/site/pages/blog/129-a-plus-interview.md

 ---
-title: 'a-plus-forms - A+ forms.
-Would use again - Interview with Nikolay Nemshilov'
+title: "a-plus-forms - A+ forms.
+Would use again - Interview with Nikolay Nemshilov"
 date: 2017-11-20
-headerImage: 'assets/img/crystal.jpg'
+headerImage: "assets/img/crystal.jpg"
-keywords: ['forms', 'interview', 'reactjs']
+keywords: ["forms", "interview", "react"]
-editors: ['bebraw', 'karlhorky']
+editors: ["bebraw", "karlhorky"]
 ---

 If you think about it, a lot of web development has something to do with forms.
 Every time you capture information, you most likely require a form.
 It's one of the basic skills for a front-end developer.